rolling-scopes-school/nodejs-aws-tasks/task3-product-api/task.md

    Additional scope - webpack, swagger, unit tests
 2. Link to product-service API - .....
 3. LInk to FE MR (YOUR OWN REPOSITORY) - ...

+4. In case SWAGGER file is not provided - please provide product schema in PR description